rsksmart/rif-rollup-js-sdk/docs/utils/README.md

 import * as rifRollup from "rif-rollup";

-// see deposit example for details const deposit = await rifRollup.depositFromETH({..});
+// see deposit example for details const deposit = await rifRollup.RootstockOperation({..});

-// this function will return when deposit request is accepted to the Ethereum. const txMinedCommit = await deposit.awaitEthereumTxCommit();
+// this function will return when deposit request is accepted to the Rootstock. const txMinedCommit = await deposit.awaitRootstockTxCommit();

 // this function will return when deposit is committed to the RIF Rollup chain const receiptAfterCommit = await deposit.awaitReceipt();